TAnders28/TransCount/README.md

 Authors: Tom Anders(tanders28@vt.edu) and Spencer Beery(sbeery3@vt.edu)

-The transistor_counter.py python 3 file provides a means of analyzing Dataflow and Structural level verilog files for transistor count from the Linux CLI, producing with verbose output describing the features contained in each module of the file.
+The transistor_counter.py python 3 file provides a means of analyzing Dataflow and Structural level verilog files for transistor count from the Linux CLI, producing verbose output describing the features contained in each module of the file.

 Usage: